Major macro economic indicatorS

 Improvement in the current account deficit driven by lower imports

-In 2015, the current account deficit improved, thanks notably to weaker imports on the back of slower private consumption and investment, as well as the depreciation of the Brazilian real, which made imports more expensive.
-This trend is set to continue in 2016: the economy's weakness is likely to dampen demand for imported goods, which will partially offset the fall in exports of commodities (iron ore, soya beans and sugar, in particular) and the slowdown in Chinese demand.
-Depreciation of the local currency would also help boost export competitiveness, but exports will continue to be hit by low commodity prices.
-Trade in services and income balance (tourism, dividends, interest) will also remain in deficit, while the current account deficit should be covered in part by foreign direct investments, which represented about 2.6% of GDP in 2014, excluding reinvestments.
+In 2016, the current account deficit is expected to improve thanks to weaker imports on the back of slower private consumption and investment, as well as the depreciation of the Brazilian real which made imports more costly.
+On the other hand, depreciation of the local currency would also help to boost export competitiveness but exports will continue to be hit by low commodity prices.
+Trade in services and income balance (tourism. dividends. interest) will also remain in deficit.

 Bills of exchange (letra de câmbio) and, to a lesser extent, promissory notes (nota promissória) are especially used in local commercial transactions.
 The validity of either instrument requires a degree of formalism in their issuance.